19santosh99/Spam-mail-Detection/README.md

 # Spam-mail-Detection
-to predict wether the mail is spam or not
+To predict wether the mail is spam or not